pippinbarr/cart253-2017/slides/04-Objects-and-style/04-objects-and-style.md

 - This would be a new _type_ of thing, so we'd have a _variable_ of _type_ Ball
 - But... how do we make it?

+???

+__Note:__ Calling our _type_ Ball and our variable _ball_ shows us the important different between type (aka. class) names and variable names.
+When we do OOP the new types of things we make have a capital letter, but the variable will have a lowercase letter.

+It's a bit like `int number;` in a way.
+The variable is named after the type.

 ---

 # Let there be Ball!